koalakoker/connector/README.md

 # connector
-Library for connections for Asymptote language
+Library for electrical components and connections for Asymptote language